Kuderic/civilization/DEVELOPMENT.md

 This is because now my mouse's coordinates didnt match up to the tile coordinates if my camera was not at (0, 0).
 I easily fixed this by adding the camera's position vector to the mouse position.

+### 4/29/19 - Basic Colonists and Gameplay (Cont.)

+Today I will try to finish up pathing algorithms for entities and start working on basic gameplay/adding more features.

+Also, I've come up with a way to only draw walls that are exposed to air.
+I just check each wall's neighboring tiles.
+If at least one neighbor has no wall, then I draw the wall.

+To-do list:
+- [IP] Try to only draw outermost wall layer and leave rest black
+- [x] Create Colonist class
+	* Will look like dogs because dogs are cute
+	* At first won't do anything until other actions are implemented
+	* Start with one colonist at first.
+Implement more later
+	- [ ] User-controlled movement
+		* Let user control movement with arrow keys
+		* Tests wall collision (make sure colonists can't move onto a tile with a wall)
+	- [ ] Idle movement
+		* Move in a random direction periodically if idle
+	- [ ] Dijkstra Algorithm
+		* Calculate the shortest path between nodes (tiles)
+		* Avoid walls
+	- [ ] Directed movement
+		* Give a colonist a location to move to
+		* It will attempt to path there while avoiding walls